dxw/playbook/_includes/sections/who-we-are.md

 ## Who we are

-The web has revolutionised the way society works.
-Most of society has reaped the benefits of digital technology, but most public services lag behind.
-As a result, they are often expensive to build and run, and hard for people to use.

-Since dxw was founded in 2008, a lot of things have become better.
-The Government Digital Service has changed the conversation about how and why services get built, and many are much better as a result.
-But the challenge facing the public sector is not one that any organisation could tackle alone.
+dxw is an independent digital agency that works with the public and third sectors.

+Since 2008, we've worked in partnership with our clients to improve people's lives by designing, building, operating, and improving digital public services.
+We support the public sector teams we work with to build their own digital capability and take an iterative user-centred approach to service design.

+The challenge facing the public sector today is a significant one.
+There's more pressure than ever to deliver online services quickly and save money.
-In addition to talented in-house teams who understand how to deliver great services, the public sector needs talented suppliers who understand how to work with it.
-And who are driven by a desire to make public services better.
-And who understand how to combine a modern technological approach with agile principles of development and user-centricity.
-That's what dxw is here to do.
+It's a huge job and, in addition to talented in-house teams, the sector needs expert suppliers who share their values and understand how to work with them.

-We build digital public services that are flexible, efficient, effective and useful.
-We want people's experience of those services to be straightforward, positive and seamless.
-We believe that in building those services using agile principles, we can help government to embed those same principles in other parts of their organisations.
+We want people's experience of public services to be positive and seamless.

-Ultimately, we want to help the public sector to spend less on technology so that it can spend more on education, healthcare, policing and welfare.
-We believe that it is possible to use technology and agile principles to help government become something recognisably, radically better: and we want to help make it happen.

-dxw helps public sector teams to make good technology decisions and build better services.
+That means creating great services that are accessible to everyone.
+Our approach is to add value early and often, rapidly researching, testing, learning, and delivering on time.
+Wherever we can, we work in the open, sharing our code, and what we've learned.

+Our aim is to help the public sector make the most of the opportunities digital offers to make services better for the people who depend on them.
+And, ultimately, to free up more resources for essential front line services like education, health and social care, housing, welfare, and policing.

 ### Our values